 Work the over-90 AR $113,456 stuck

-53.8% of your AR is past 90 days.
-Assign someone to work everything over 90 this week, refile or appeal stale insurance claims, put patient balances on statements or payment plans.
+About 54% of your $211K AR is past 90 days.
+Assign one named person to work everything over 90 this week, refile or appeal stale insurance claims, and put patient balances on statements or payment plans.

 Collecting even 25% of the over-90 is about $28,000 of cash